Students

 Nursing Student Support

 Student Affairs and Outreach and the College of Nursing have partnered to provide Nursing students with direct support from a member of our team.
-To access this support, you must be a Nursing student
+Nursing students only

 Nursing support is provided Monday to Friday from 8:30 am to 4:30pm.